eWaterCycle/infra/README.md

   - Use `https://github.com/eWaterCycle/infra.git` as repository URL
   - Use `research-cloud-plugin.yml` as script path
   - Use `main` as tag
-- Component parameters, all fixed source type and non-overwitable
+- Component parameters, all fixed source type and non-overwitable unless otherwise stated
   - Add `dcache_ro_token` parameter for dcache read-only token aka macaroon.
     The token can be found in the eWaterCycle password manager.
     This token has an expiration date, so it needs to be updated every now and then.